1967 Australian referendum (Aboriginals): Supersede a "Flora and Fauna Act"

 It is also sometimes mistakenly stated that the 1967 referendum overturned a Flora and Fauna Act.
 This is believed to have come from the New South Wales National Parks and Wildlife Act 1974, which controlled Aboriginal heritage, land and culture.
 The other states had equivalent acts which were managed by various departments, including those relating to agriculture and fishing.

 Right to be included in the census

 Section 127 prevented the inclusion of the Indigenous Australians in the official population for constitutional purposes, i.e. their population would not be included in the calculation of the number of seats to assign for each state or in the determination of tax revenue.
 The section did not prevent the Bureau of Statistics from counting or collecting other information about Indigenous Australians.
 From 1911 to 1966 the Bureau had collected information about Indigenous Australians, however this was published separately to the general population.
-As such, while the inclusion in the general population was important symbolically, the change did not directly improve the information available to government.
+Inclusion in the general population was thus important symbolically, but the change did not directly improve the information available to government.